MinaFoundation/mina-fungible-token/documentation/deploy.md

 [!NOTE] If you do not use the `FungibleToken` class as is, third parties that want to integrate your token will need to use your custom contract as well.

-[!NOTE] The `init()` function of the admin contract sets permissions such that the admin contract can only be upgraded/replaced in case of a breaking update of the chain, and prevents changing the permissions of the account the contract is deployed to.
+[!NOTE] The `deploy()` function of the admin contract sets permissions such that the admin contract can only be upgraded/replaced in case of a breaking update of the chain, and prevents changing the permissions of the account the contract is deployed to.
 That way, users can trust that the code of the admin contract will not change arbitrarily.
-If you use the admin contract that is supplied, make sure to call `init()`.
 If you write your own admin contract, set permissions accordingly.

 ### Admin Contract and Centralization